 Submitting work for consideration:

-Artists should send 10 to 15 current images, include title, materials & size with each piece.
-Your guideline as to what your pricing to the public for should also be included.
+Artists should send 10 to 15 images of current work and include titles, materials used & sizes for each piece.
+Guidelines as to how you price your work for the public should also be included.

 American Folk Art & Framing